Canada Pay Equity Act Compliance Guide

 How often do I need to update my pay equity plan?

-Plans must be updated and revised at least once every five years to ensure ongoing compliance.
+Plans must be updated and revised at least once every five years.

 Where do I post my Canadian pay equity plan?